 Maitake Mushroom Research

-- Nanba H., Hamaguchi A., Kuroda H. “The Chemical Structure of an Antitumor Polysaccharide in Fruit Bodies of Grifola frondosa (Maitake)”, Chem.
+- Nanba H., Hamaguchi A., Kuroda H. “The Chemical Structure of a Polysaccharide in Fruit Bodies of Grifola frondosa (Maitake)”, Chem.
 Pharm.
 Bull.
 35 (3) 1987